-After the viva examination and any required amendments have been approved, the examiners will recommend that the doctoral degree should be awarded.
+After the examination and any required amendments have been approved, the examiners will recommend that the relevant research degree should be awarded.
 Once this has been confirmed by the University’s Senate the doctorate can be said to be completed.

-Please bear in mind that there will be a period of time elapsing between submission of your thesis and the viva, as the examiners need to read it and write their preliminary reports.
+Please bear in mind that there will be a period of time elapsing between submission of your thesis and the examination, as the examiners need to read it and write their preliminary reports.
 The examiners also need to write their recommendations after your viva regarding amendments.
 In addition, you may need to spend some time making these amendments, which will have to be approved by the examiner(s).
 All this takes time, which is why it is very important to try to submit your thesis prior to your viva as soon as possible, provided that this is academically appropriate.
-It is worth bearing in mind that it may be better to delay submission of the thesis slightly in order to improve its quality and to minimise the danger of the thesis needing major amendments, rather than submit too early.
-This should be the subject of conversations between you and your supervisor(s) towards the end of your final year.

 Useful University documents relating to the examination process: